by Elle Cyre

 A sound from Nate made her look up.
-He straightened, eyes fixed.
+He straightened, eyes fixed on the street below.
 Sam slipped to his side and peered through the window; Marshal Thompson stepped outside the sheriff’s office, his hat atop his head, coat thrown back away from his six-shooter.
 He strolled down the dusty street toward the hotel.

 Sam's delicate fingers closed around Nate’s arm.
 She felt his muscles tighten as he whirled, but she held him back.

 His eyes met hers and an easy smile came over his lips.
-“No need t’ get anxious, girl.
-I’m just a goin’ t’ talk t’ the marshal.”
+“No need to get anxious, girl.
+I’m just goin’ to talk to the marshal.”

 “Thompson is the fastest gun in the West.”

-“Aw, y’ don’t say?”
+“Aw, you don’t say?”
 Nate flashed his teeth and then, seeing the expression in her eyes, a hint of seriousness entered his voice.
-“Sammie--y’ ain’t worried none ‘bout me, are y’?”
+“Sammie--you aren't worried about me, are you?”

 Her lips parted but no words came; only her eyes spoke the truth.
 Nate’s grin grew wider.

 He darted from her like a cat and ducked out the door.
 For a moment she stood frozen.
 Then the rapid beat of his boots on the stairs snapped her back to life and she tore after him.